EigenFunction271/CariPasalTGBot/README.md

 ### Troubleshooting
 - If your bot is not responding to updates, check:
-  - Only one PTB thread is running (see Gunicorn notes above)
+  - Only one PTB thread is running (see Uvicorn notes above)
   - The webhook is set to `/webhook` and returns HTTP 200
   - The PTB thread is not exiting immediately (check logs for shutdown or errors)
   - Your handlers are registered and error handler is logging exceptions